 -Willow - Salix integra 'Hakuro Nishiki.

--Willow Water or Willow Tea
+-Willow Water or Willow Tea-Tap Water

 -Bottoms of used water bottles.